 All registered students are enrolled in CampusCare.
 There is no enrollment form to complete.
 Information regarding the CampusCare Program can be viewed online at the following link: https://campuscare.uic.edu/.
 Students with equivalent health insurance coverage can opt out of the CampusCare Program by submitting the online Waiver Form within designated timeframes.
+Students MUST fill out a waiver at the beginning of every academic year in order for the CampusCare charge to be removed from their student account.
 Students who previously waived the Student Health Benefit Program, can reapply by completing the Reinstatement Application Form online.